I began my career as a journalist - before I was a copywriter I worked for online news sites and wrote dozens of news articles in a day.

 Source: Coding Dude

-In email, this is even more true than it is when you are writing a blogpost.
+In the email, this is even truer than it is when you are writing a blog post.
 This is how my most successful newsletter yet (with 49% open rate and 20% CTR) looked like:

 Keep it short and focused so you can maximize readability.

 While we are speaking about length: how long should your email be?

 According to HubSpot and Boomerang, the ideal length of a sales email is between 50 and 125 words.

 If it is shorter, most of the time you won't be able to tell your prospects everything you would like, you can't build your story effectively.
 And if it is longer, it may intimidate them.